polyrand/fsdict/README.md

 # Produtils

 This started as "copying the code" from the talk [Build powerful, new data structures with Python's abstract base classes](https://www.youtube.com/watch?v=S_ipdVNSFlo) by [Raymond Hettinger](https://twitter.com/raymondh) since I couldn't find it anywhere.

-After that I started modifying the files.
+After that I started modifying the code and creating new utilities.

 ## `flightcryptofiledict.py`